unstoppablecarl/downsync/src/markdown/downsync-rules.md

 ### Revealing

-When a Ping is Revealed, the Controlling Player selects a Unit from their Reserve with the same **SIG** (Signature) as the
+When a Ping is Revealed, the Controlling Player selects a Unit from their Reserve with the same **SIG** (Signature) as the Ping.
-Ping.
 This Unit will be Revealed at the Ping's current position.

 A Ping is Revealed when:

 - The controlling player chooses to Reveal it in the Reveal phase of a Taskforce Activation
 - If an enemy Unit ends a move within 2"
-- It is successfully [Scanned](#scan-action) by an enemy Unit
+- It is hit by an Action with the REVEAL effect

 **Note**: A Ping cannot end a move within 2" of an enemy Unit causing itself to be auto revealed.